-E HOW THIS UNIT MIGHT BE EMBEDDED IN E CONTENT-BASED CURRICULUM
+HOW THIS UNIT MIGHT BE EMBEDDED IN CONTENT-BASED CURRICULUM

 The unit is explicitly and intentionally framed as skills-based instruction.
 It is critical for students to understand that they are developing core literacy proficiencies that will enrich their academic and civic lives.
 The unit and activities should be framed for them as such.
 Nonetheless, the texts have been chosen, in part, for their rich content and cultural significance.
 They contain many important historical and contemporary ideas and themes.
-Moreover, they have been selected to connect with topics and events typically addressed in the grade's social studies classrooms.
-Teachers are encouraged to sequence should, however, be on evidence-based, textthe unit strategically within their curriculum and instructional plans, and to establish content connections that will be meaningful for students.
+Teachers are encouraged to sequence the unit strategically within their curriculum and instructional plans, and to establish content connections that will be meaningful for students.
 This might involve connecting the unit to the study of topics or eras in social studies, related genres or voices in literature, or themes and guiding questions.